 The Head of Purchasing who chairs this group is a member of the Sustainability Strategy Group and provides regular reports to the meetings.
 The University understands that procurement is one of the most significant contributors to its carbon footprint.
 Training in this important area is seen as key, HEPA 6 modules are being trialled in Procurement and then rolled out to all relevant staff.
 We are working with NETpositive Futures using their supplier engagement tool.
 An example report is here.
 The University has also used the tool to establish our own Action Plan.
 An example of impact analysis for catering services is here.

 The University welcomes donations from alumni, corporate benefactors and other supporters.
 To enable the educational purposes of donations to be achieved, the University will invest surplus funds and endowments with third-party organisations.
 Wherever possible the University wishes to make such investments in ways that are consistent with the mission and values of the University.

 The University expects its investment managers, to take account of social, environmental and ethical considerations in the selection, retention and realisation of investments.
 The University will not invest in fossil fuels and the armaments industries.
 The University will strive to invest in companies where the activities of the company are, on ethical grounds, consistent with the educational and/or research objectives of the University.

 Fossil Free Declaration

 The University is continuing to demonstrate our commitment to sustainable energy by signing the Planet & People Fossil Free Declaration in May 2021.
-Please click here to view the declaration.
+Please visit the document link to view the declaration.
 We are publicly declaring that we do not invest in fossil fuel companies now and in the future.

 The Director of Finance and Resources reviews the investment position annually read his latest report.